d-e-k-k/aquapi_backend/README.md

 ## Deployment Link
 - Frontend: https://aquapi.herokuapp.com/
 - Backend: https://mighty-lake-45709.herokuapp.com/

+## Stuff That Got Me Stuck
+- Django ORM return from "filter" vs "get"
+Althought it is obvious now, filter returns a query set while get returns a singular item.
+I attempted to access an object but what I had was a queryset.
+Solution: grab the index or switch the method to git.

 ## Some Wanted/Needed Additions
 - Allow for multiple aquariums to be monitored